MatthewYong/saitama-dainingu/README.md

 [logo]: https://raw.githubusercontent.com/MatthewYong/milestone-project-1/master/readme/images/image-landingpage-device.png

 ## UX
 To understand what kind of website we need to deliver to the client, we need to define the development process of each stage.
-This can be done by analysing and breaking down the development process of the project into five planes:
+This can be done by analyzing and breaking down the development process of the project into five planes:

 ### 1. Strategy Plane
 The strategy plane defines the business objective and the user needs (goals).
 The goals for this project are defined as: